MrCreosote/kbase_copy_objects_to_environment/README.md

 ### TODO

-* This script is garbage, it needs a full workover before anyone should ever use if for anything
+* This script is garbage, it needs a full workover before anyone should ever use it for anything